bgd-labs/aave-proposals-v3/src/20240121_Multi_UpdateStETHAndWETHRiskParamsOnAaveV3EthereumOptimismAndArbitrum/UpdateStETHAndWETHRiskParamsOnAaveV3EthereumOptimismAndArbitrum.md

 ## Simple Summary

-This ARFC proposes to update stETH and WETH risk parameters on the Aave V3 Ethereum Mainnet, OP Mainnet and Arbitrum.
+This AIP proposes to update stETH and WETH risk parameters on the Aave V3 Ethereum Mainnet, OP Mainnet and Arbitrum.

 ## Motivation